winnie1994/spark/docs/docs/forge-viewpoint.md

 ## `setAutoUpdate(autoUpdate: boolean)`

-Use this function to change whether this viewpoint will auto-update its sort order whenever the attached `ForgeRenderer` updates the Gsplats.
-Turn this on or off depending on whether you expect to do renders from this viewpoint most frames.
+Use this function to change whether this viewpoint will auto-update its sort order whenever the attached `ForgeRenderer` updates the splats.
+Turn this on or off depending on whether you expect to do renders from this viewpoint for most frames.

 ## `async prepareRenderPixels({ scene, camera?, viewToWOrld?, update?, forceOrigin? })`

 Render out a viewpoint as a Uint8Array of RGBA values for the provided scene and any `camera`/`viewToWorld` viewpoint overrides.
-By default `update` is `true`, which triggers its `ForgeRenderer` to check and potentially update the Gsplats.
-Setting `update` to `false` disables this and sorts the Gsplats as they are.
+By default `update` is `true`, which triggers its `ForgeRenderer` to check and potentially update the splats.
+Setting `update` to `false` disables this and sorts the splats as they are.
 Setting `forceOrigin` (default: `false`) to `true` forces the view update to recalculate the splats with this view origin, potentially altering any view-dependent effects.
 If you expect view-dependent effects to play a role in the rendering quality, enable this.

-Underneath, `prepareRenderPixels()` simply calls `await this.prepare(...)`, `this.renderTarget(...)`, and finally returns the result `this.readTarget()`, a Promise to a Uint8Array with RGBA values for all the pixels (potentially downsampled if the `superXY` parameter was used).
+Underneath, `prepareRenderPixels()` simply calls `await this.prepare(...)`, `this.renderTarget(...)`, and finally returns the result of `this.readTarget()`, a Promise to a Uint8Array with RGBA values for all the pixels (potentially downsampled if the `superXY` parameter was used).
 These steps can also be called manually, for example if you need to alter the scene before and after `this.renderTarget(...)` to hide UI elements from being rendered.

 ## `async prepare({ scene, camera?, viewToWorld?, update?, forceOrigin? })`

 See above `async prepareRenderPixels()` for explanation of parameters.
-Awaiting this method updates the Gsplats in the scene and performs a sort of the Gsplats from this viewpoint, preparing it for a subsequent `this.renderTarget()` call in the same tick.
+Awaiting this method updates the splats in the scene and performs a sort of the splats from this viewpoint, preparing it for a subsequent `this.renderTarget()` call in the same tick.

 ## `renderTarget({ scene, camera? })`